jillwones/CV/README.md

 ## :book: About Me

-[probably change the format of this section to be more descriptive, why I decided to take the leap into software engineering, more on my background etc]

 - William Jones, willj836@gmail.com, 07379766090
 - 🎓 Graduated in 2021 with a degree in chemistry.
 - 🌆 Decided I wanted to live in London so I got myself a job in sales at Uber.